-1. Accounting principles
+Accounting principles 1

-1.1 Basis of preparation of the financial statements
+Basis of preparation of the financial statements 1.1

-Pursuant to Regulation (EC) No. 1606/2002 of 19 July 2002, the ASF group's consolidated financial statements for the period ended 31 December 2020 have been prepared under the International Financial Reporting Standards (IFRS) as adopted by the European Union at 31 December 2020.
+Pursuant to Regulation (EC) No. 1606/2002 of 19 July 2002, the ASF group's consolidated financial statements for the period ended 31 December 2021 have been prepared under the International Financial Reporting Standards (IFRS) as adopted by the European Union at 31 December 2021.

-The accounting policies retained at 31 December 2020 are the same as those used in preparing the consolidated financial statements at 31 December 2019, except for the standards and/or amendments to standards described below, adopted by the European Union and applicable as from 1 January 2020.
+The accounting policies retained at 31 December 2021 are the same as those used in preparing the consolidated financial statements at 31 December 2020, except for the standards and/or amendments to standards described below, adopted by the European Union and applicable as from 1 January 2021.

-The Group's consolidated financial statements are presented in millions of euros with a decimal place.
+The Group's consolidated financial statements are presented in millions of euros with one decimal place.
 Rounding to the nearest hundred thousand euros may, in certain cases, give rise to non-material discrepancies in the totals and sub-totals indicated in the tables.

-The consolidated financial statements were finalised by the Board of Directors on 2 February 2021 and will be submitted to the Shareholders' General Meeting for approval on 19 March 2021.
+The consolidated financial statements were finalised by the Board of Directors on 28 January 2022 and will be submitted to the Shareholders' General Meeting for approval on 18 March 2022.

-New standards and interpretations applied from 1 January 2020
+New standards and interpretations applied from 1 January 2021

-None of the other standards and interpretations which are mandatory from 1 January 2020 have a significant impact on the ASF group consolidated financial statements at 31 December 2020.
-These are mainly:
+None of the other standards and interpretations which are mandatory from 1 January 2021 have a significant impact on the ASF group consolidated financial statements at 31 December 2021.